ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-system-design/01-what-and-how-to-build.md

 pin: true
 ---

 Thinking about shards, global load balancers, and fourteen layers of caching for your brand-new weekend side-project?
 Hold that thought!
 Odds are your app doesn't need Netflix-level scale just yet.
-Remember: back in the mid-2000s Facebook was already flirting with **100 million** users without aws, docker, kubernetes, micro-services, serverless redis, or cloud functions in sight—just a scrappy PHP monolith.
-The secret sauce wasn't "infinite scale" buttons; it was **engineering curiosity**.
-They squeezed every byte of RAM out of Memcached—introducing UDP transport, fixing memory fragmentation, even patching the allocator—because every micro-optimisation saved real dollars when budget was tighter than latency.
+Remember: back in the mid-2000s Facebook was already flirting with **100 million** users without aws, docker, kubernetes, micro-services, serverless redis, or cloud functions in sight—just a beefy PHP monolith.
+The secret sauce wasn't infinite scale; it was actual engineering.
+They squeezed every byte of RAM out of Memcached, introduced efficient UDP transport, fixed memory fragmentation, even patched the allocator—because when budget was tighter than latency.

 Fast-forward to today—spinning up five managed databases on AWS takes less time than 5 mins, and it's tempting to hide complexity behind yet another serverless layer.
 But the moral of the story hasn't changed: build something people love first, then scale what actually hurts.
 Real users beat imaginary edge cases every single sprint.